 Hoi An, formally was a fishing village has turned into a tourist hotspot for its marvelous canals.
 It is situated on the coast of the South China Sea in Vietnam.
 Although the shipping business has long since moved to the city of Da Nang, Hoi An has been an international port from the 16th century.
 The heart of the city still lies in the Old Town, full of Chinese-styled shophouses and winding lanes.

 Canals of Bruges are world-famous for their beauty.
 Bruges is a well preserved medieval city in Europe and Belgium’s most popular attraction.
 Bruges is often called ‘The Venice of the North’ because of its canals.

 The ‘Reie’ river had been turned into a network of canals in the middle Ages that helped the traders to bring their products to the large Water Halls at the Market.
 A boat ride on these famous canals can make you feel dreamy.

 Amsterdam, a city of canals is called “The Venice of the North”.
 It has more than 100 canals.
 In the 17th century during the Dutch Golden Age, Amsterdam began building its famous canals.
 The three main canals are Herengracht, Prinsengracht, and Keizersgracht known as the “Grachtengordel“.
 These canals were placed on the “World Heritage Site”.

 1. Canals of Venice

-Culturally influential, The Medieval city Venice in Italy, is also referred to as “The City of Water”.
-It is so famous for its canals that many cities that are full of canals, are referred as “the Venice of….”.
-The city is a series of 118 small island separated by canals.
-The city with its canals and age old buildings beside the canals give it a magnificent beauty.
+Culturally influential, The Medieval city of Venice in Italy is also referred to as “The City of Water”.
+It is so famous for its canals that many cities that are full of canals are referred as “the Venice of….” you have already noticed.
+The city is a series of 118 small islands separated by canals.
+The city with its canals and age-old buildings beside the canals give it a magnificent beauty.